Sisters (graphic novel)

 Sisters is an autobiographical graphic novel written by Raina Telgemeier as a follow-up to her earlier graphic memoir Smile.
-It details a long summer road trip taken from San Francisco to Colorado by her family and explores the relationship between Raina and her younger sister, Amara.
+It details a long summer road trip taken from San Francisco to Colorado Springs by her family and explores the relationship between Raina and her younger sister, Amara.

 Technical

 Raina Telgemeier submitted a storyboard/thumbnail draft to her sister three years before the novel's publication, seeking Amara's permission to tell her side of their story.
 Amara provided insights on some of the vignettes and helped Raina develop a second draft.

 The panels were colored by Braden Lamb.